Drag13/drag13.github.io/src/posts/react-performance-puppeteer-profile/content.md

 ## How to get custom performance events from React application using Profiler

 I showed how to get performance events that already exist on the browser.
-But for the rich application, this will definitely not enough, especially for the single-page application.
-Imagine you want to measure how much time it was taken to show your main part of the content (or menu, or sidebar) or how much time the browser spent rendering your new WYSIWYG editor (might be it's too heavy).
+But for the rich application, this will be not enough, especially for the single-page application.
+Imagine you want to measure how much time it was taken to show your main part of the content (or menu, or sidebar) or how much time the browser spent rendering your new WYSIWYG editor or any other fancy component with animation.
 Luckily, exactly for such cases, custom performance events are very handy.
 Let me show this in the example.

 I will use React profiler API to get information when the component was finally rendered and the simplest example (it requires some tuning but should be OK enough for example) will be like this